donnemartin/system-design-primer/README.md

 #### Availability in parallel vs in sequence

-If a service consists of multiple components prone to failure, the service's overall availability depends on whether the components are connected in sequence or in parallel.
+If a service consists of multiple components prone to failure, the service's overall availability depends on whether the components are in sequence or in parallel.

-###### Connected in Sequence
+###### In Sequence

-Overall availability decreases when two components with availability < 100% are connected in sequence:
+Overall availability decreases when two components with availability < 100% are in sequence:

 ```
 Availability (Total) = Availability (Foo) * Availability (Bar)